yusukegoto/terraform/website/source/docs/providers/aws/r/instance.html.markdown

   instance.
 See [Block Devices](#block-devices) below for details.
 * `ephemeral_block_device` - (Optional) Customize Ephemeral (also known as
   "Instance Store") volumes on the instance.
 See [Block Devices](#block-devices) below for details.
+* `network_interface` - (Optional) Customize any network interfaces to be attached and/or created along with the instance.
+  See [Network Interfaces](#network-interfaces) below for more details.

 ## Block devices